IgniteUI/igniteui-docfx/en/components/grids_templates/filtering.md

 }

 > [!NOTE]
-> If values of type `string` are used by column of dataType `Date`, the @@igComponent won't parse them to `Date` objects and using filtering conditions won't be possible.
+> If values of type `string` are used by a column of dataType `Date`, the @@igComponent won't parse them to `Date` objects and using filtering conditions won't be possible.
 If you want to use `string` objects, additional logic should be implemented on the application level, in order to parse the values to `Date` objects.

 You can filter any column or a combination of columns through the @@igComponent API.
 The @@igComponent exposes several methods for this task - [`filter`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#filter), [`filterGlobal`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#filterglobal) and [`clearFilter`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#clearfilter).